Introduction to optimization methods for training SciML models: Solving the optimization problem

-Figure~\ref{fig:kernel_condition_numbers} reports the evolution of the objective function and the condition number of the associated kernel~$\Theta_k^{(M_k)}$.
-As we can see, GD produces the most ill-conditioned kernel, which correlates with slow convergence.
+Figure~\ref{fig:kernel_condition_numbers} reports the evolution of the objective function and the condition number of the associated kernel~$\Theta_k^{(M_k)}.$ As we can see, GD produces the most ill-conditioned kernel, which correlates with slow convergence.
 Adam's diagonal preconditioning partially alleviates this issue, leading to slightly faster convergence.
 Notably, the GN method yields a substantially more balanced kernel spectrum, resulting in significantly smaller values of~$\kappa(\Theta_k^{(M_k)})$ and the fastest empirical decrease of the objective function among the methods considered.
+To demonstrate the computation of $\Theta_k^{(M_k)}$ in practice, we provide in Code Snippet~\ref{lst:GN_K} an explicit construction for the damped GN method.